Staying Sane While Social Distancing: 15 Things To Do To Take Care of Your Mental Health While You’re Staying Home So Much More

 We are ALL human, and not one of us is above emotionally feeling the effects of the coronavirus (and of the sudden and dramatic change to how everything is now being done) on our own lives.
 Even if we’re doing okay 90% of the time – we’re all having moments of stress, anxiety, panic, loneliness, and grief.
 And we are all tired.
 So we ALL need to pay attention to our mental health right now – every single one of us.

-Just as we all need to take extra steps to wash our hands and not touch our face to stay physically healthy, we also all need to take extra steps to stay as mentally healthy as possible during these unprecedented times.
+Just as we all need to take extra steps to wash our hands and not touch our face, and wear a mask to stay physically healthy, we also all need to take extra steps to stay as mentally healthy as possible during these unprecedented times.